 Revader help quarries extract maximum benefit from remote video surveillance

 “One of the main concerns however at each of the eight quarries has been the activity that may take place at night or when the sites are closed during holiday periods.
 There has, for example, been a number of diesel thefts, as well as incidents of youths trespassing just to have some fun, and by doing so they have caused damage and put themselves in harm’s way by attempting to play with dangerous machinery.”

-Its rugged construction makes it ideal for harsh environments such as quarries, whilst the camera’s Day/Night functionality means that it can capture high quality colour images in very low light levels.
-Available with the option of Ethernet, WiFi or 3G connectivity, the Totem PTZ utilises the Linux based Wavestore® video recording and management software which has been widely acclaimed for its user-friendliness.
+Its rugged construction makes it ideal for harsh environments such as quarries, whilst the camera’s day/night functionality means that it can capture high quality colour images in very low light levels.
+Available with the option of Ethernet, WiFi or 3G connectivity, the camera utilises the Linux based Wavestore® video recording and management software which has been widely acclaimed for its user-friendliness.

-A total of 13 Totem PTZ’s have been installed across the eight Hanson sites which are located in the North West of England and Wales.
+A total of 13 redeployable PTZ cameras have been installed across the eight Hanson sites, located in the North West of England and Wales.
 At night or at other times when the quarries are not operating, external intruder detection sensors trigger the transmission over 3G of live images of any activity to a call centre where an operator can verify what is occurring and if appropriate, call an authorised ‘key holder’.